Nivedita-PA/NebulaIQ_Assessment/Nivedita-observability-deep-dive.md

 Cons: Less control, can’t add custom business info, may miss some parts

 ### Manual instrumentation:
-Observability code is added using the custom code which can gather the chosen/important info.
+Observability code is added using the custom code, which can gather the chosen/important info.

 Pros: Full control, better for critical paths